GameWithPixels/.github/profile/README.md

 to connect to Pixels.
 We will publish a .NET package later this year.

 ![Sample code demonstrating how to connect to a die using C#.](images/dotnet_sample_code.png)

+*Sample code demonstrating how to connect to a die using C#.*

 ## Firmware